iteego/iteego.github.com/_includes/home-column-1.md

 On the same token, with additional functionality comes higher cost.
 More advanced software also brings a new challenge to the table - finding domain knowledge to lead the implementation of your business systems.

-As a result, companies find that although they have invested record amounts in new platforms, they spend even more on implementation - both in project time lines and domain knowledge acquisition.
+As an unexpected result, companies find that although they have invested record amounts in new platforms, they spend even more on implementation - both in project time lines and domain knowledge acquisition.
 After all is said and done, you are left wondering:

 * "what happened to minimizing our cost?"
 * "what about the 9-month ROI I was promised?"